NFL Playoff Picture: Updated seeds after Week 16

 1. Philadelphia Eagles (12-2)

 A win over the Oakland Raiders on Monday night would clinch home-field advantage throughout the playoffs.
-A loss would re-set the stakes for Week 17: an Eagles win or a Vikings loss would secure the No. 1 seed for Philadelphia.
+A loss would reset the stakes for Week 17: an Eagles win or a Vikings loss would secure the No. 1 seed for Philadelphia.

 2. Minnesota Vikings (12-3)

 The Vikings did their part to secure a first-round bye with a win Saturday night in Green Bay, but the Panthers' victory over the Buccaneers put it on hold.
 Minnesota will now need a Week 17 win over the Bears, or a Panthers loss to the Falcons, to ensure at least the No. 2 seed.
-To secure home-field throughout the playoffs, the Vikings need a victory over the Bears and an 0-2 finish by the Eagles.
+To secure home field throughout the playoffs, the Vikings need a victory over the Bears and an 0-2 finish by the Eagles.

 3. Los Angeles Rams (11-4)